pmoelgaard/phone_number_validation/README.md

 ## Legal

-All usage of the languagelayer website, API, and services is subject to the [pdflayer Terms & Conditions](https://pdflayer.com/terms) and all annexed legal documents and agreements.
+All usage of the numverify website, API, and services is subject to the [numverify Terms & Conditions](https://numverify.com/terms) and all annexed legal documents and agreements.

 ---